damian0815/ofxProfile/readme.md

-fxProfile
+**ofxProfile**

 A thread-safe profiler.
 Stores and manages execution count, total execution time and average time per execution of each labelled section, separated by thread.

 To use in a particular cpp file, you need to #define PROFILE either globally or in that file, and #include the ofxProfile.h header.

 	#define PROFILE
 	#include "ofxProfile.h"

 Then use the following macros to profile parts of code:

 * ofxProfileSectionPush(label) and ofxProfileSectionPop()

   Profile code between these calls, storing results in a tree.
   For example:

         .. unprofiled preprocessing
         ofxProfileSectionPush("partial section");
         .. code to be profiled
         ofxProfileSectionPop();
         .. unprofiled postprocessing

   Or for nested output:

         ofxProfileSectionPush("two-step process");
             .. preprocessing code
             ofxProfileSectionPush("step 1");
                 .. step 1 code
                 ofxProfileSectionPop();
                 ofxProfileSectionPush("step 2");